-Jacquie Walker is an award-winning anchor & reporter who has been inducted into the Buffalo Broadcasters’ Hall of Fame.
-In 2018, she was presented with the Silver Circle Award by the National Academy of Television Arts & Sciences for significant contributions to the television industry and the community.
-She is the longest-tenured female anchor in Buffalo broadcast history.
-She joined WIVB-TV more than 35 years ago and brings an experienced perspective to the day-to-day challenges, decisions, and activities that provide the heartbeat of the News 4 newsroom — and shape the course of our television and digital news serving Western New York.
+Jacquie Walker is an award-winning anchor & reporter who has been inducted into the New York State Broadcasters’ Hall of Fame and the Buffalo Broadcasters’ Hall of Fame.
+In 2018, she was presented with the prestigious Silver Circle Award by the National Academy of Television Arts & Sciences for significant contributions to the television industry and the community.
+She is the longest-tenured news anchor at one station in Buffalo broadcast history.
+She joined WIVB-TV more than 38 years ago and brings an experienced perspective to the day-to-day challenges, decisions, and activities that provide the heartbeat of the News 4 newsroom — and shape the course of our television and digital news serving Western New York.

 - Joined the News 4 team in the Fall of 1983 after anchoring in Rochester, NY and Springfield, Illinois.